Alcarohtar/TelegramCalendar/README.md

     		ora_fine time
 		);
 11. - ***I created a table named "calendario_famiglia".
-If you want to use another name for you table you need to modify file Calendario-Main.py and substitute all calendario_famiglia occurences with your table name same for all field of table (id, data, descrizione, ora_inizio, ora_fine).
-If you need to change those name you have to modify the Calendario-Main.py file.
+If you want to use another name for you table you need to modify file Calendario_Main.py and substitute all calendario_famiglia occurences with your table name.
+     Same for all field of table (id, data, descrizione, ora_inizio, ora_fine).
+If you need to change those name you have to modify the Calendario_Main.py file.
 Those name have no impact on what you are going to read on telegram, they have impact only on code***
 12. - Modify all fields in Calendario_privateInfo.py with your personal information
 13. - Go on Telegram app, check BotFather and create a new bot with command /newbot
      ***The reply message will contain a TOKEN you have to use in your script Calendatio_privateInfo.py***